alessioGalatolo/Furhat-Personality-and-Emotions/README.md

 │   ├── style_transfer.py             # A wrapper to use the paraphrase model
 │   ├── eval_personality_transfer.py  # A script to generate the transferred sentences
 │   └── ...
-├── pilot_data                        # Includes all the data used and collected from the first pilot study ├── emotions.py                       # A wrapper used to recognize emotions from text and express them on furhat ├── main.py                           # Connects to Furhat and executes the experiment └── ...
+├── emotions.py                       # A wrapper used to recognize emotions from text and express them on furhat ├── main.py                           # Connects to Furhat and executes the experiment └── ...